iamport-intl/chaipay-ios-native-demo-app/Pods/SwiftMessages/README.md

 // Slide up from the bottom.
 config.presentationStyle = .bottom

-// Display in a window at the specified window level. config.presentationContext = .window(windowLevel: .statusBar)
+// Display in a window at the specified window level: UIWindowLevelStatusBar

-Note that, as of iOS 13, it is no longer possible to cover the status bar regardless of the window level.
-A workaround is to hide the status bar instead. config.prefersStatusBarHidden = true
+// displays over the status bar while UIWindowLevelNormal displays under. config.presentationContext = .window(windowLevel: UIWindowLevelStatusBar)

 // Disable the default auto-hiding behavior. config.duration = .forever